Hello Fellow Codenewbies 👋,

 Does it surprise you?
 Well, it did surprise me for sure.

-All those years that I put into learning could've been gone in one day.
+All those years I put into learning could've been gone only in one day.

-I've experienced burnouts before.
-But with some days of break (or procrastination), I usually start fresh.
+I've experienced burnout before.
+But I usually start fresh with some days of break (or procrastination).

 This time it was different.
 Taking a break didn't make me feel better.

-It started with me having hard times understanding some concepts.
-Then I forgot many things that I've learned and done quite a lot before.
+It started with me having a hard time understanding some concepts.
+Then I forgot many things I'd learned and done quite a lot before.

 I had imposter syndrome, a panic attack, and got so frustrated that it led me to think of quitting.

 It was a smooth start for me at the beginning of framework learning.
-So I forgot entirely that this journey is a marathon, not a sprint.
+So I forgot that this journey is a marathon, not a sprint.
 I was rushing things.
-I wanted to add more and more to learn until I got stuck in one point.
+I wanted to add more and more to learn until I got stuck at one point.

 I noticed that I started to get frustrated.
 But instead of taking a proper break, I pushed through because I didn't want to lose the momentum.
-I asked questions, I even got some mentoring from some friends.
-I got some light after the mentoring sessions, but I got confused again pretty soon.
+I asked questions, and I even got some mentoring from some friends.
+I got some light after the mentoring sessions, but I got confused again.
 And I was too embarrassed to ask for more help, mainly because I wanted to ask for help on the same topic.

 At the same time, many people I know got new jobs.

-I'm super happy for them, but I also felt that I'm still far behind.
+I'm super happy for them, but I also felt I was still far behind.
 And that was also one of the reasons I wanted to rush things.